tmager/Composte/doc/protocol/overview.md

 [Up](../index.md)

+This document does _not_ describe the particulars of what messages in the Composte protocol look like.
+Instead, it describes the semantic meanings of messages exchanged betwene clients and servers.

 The Composte protocol must support all possible communications between clients and servers.
 To help us all get a feel for what capabilities are needed, some example message types are listed below.